matloff/fasteR/README.md

 ## <a name="less15"> </a> Baseball Player Analysis (cont'd.)

-This lesson will be a little longer, but it will give you more practice on a number of earlier topics, and will also bring in some new R functions for you.
+This lesson will be a little longer and more detail-oriented.
+But it will give you more practice on a number of earlier topics, and will also bring in some new R functions for you.
+Spending extra time on this lesson will pay substantial dividends.

 We might wonder whether the regression lines differ much among player positions.
-Let's first see what positions are tabulated:
+(A more statistical approach would be to include *interaction terms* in the model.)
+Let's first see what positions are
+tabulated:

 ``` r
 > table(mlb$PosCategory)